-Before you plan your next vacation, whether it’s a trip across the state or a bucket list destination across the globe, run down this handy list to make sure you’re covering all your bases.
+Before you plan your next vacation, whether it’s a last-minute trip across the state or a bucket list destination across the globe, run down this handy list to make sure you’re covering all your bases.

 Picking Your Destination